Magnificent Mane the difference-maker as Liverpool show Chelsea who's boss | Goal.com

 That is five goals between them already, and with the Reds able to give a debut to new signing Thiago Alcantara at Stamford Bridge, the signs are ominous for the chasing pack.

 Certainly Chelsea were no match for them here, even when both teams had 11 players.
-Frank Lampard’s side chose to sit deep and look to counter through Timo Werner, but the gulf in class between the sides in terms of confidence and attacking shape was evident long before Christensen’s mishap.
+Lampard’s side chose to sit deep and look to counter through Timo Werner, but the gulf in class between the sides in terms of confidence and attacking shape was evident long before Christensen’s mishap.
+There were 33 points between the teams last season, and it showed.

-The word is that Chelsea will look to replicate Liverpool’s success by building a free-flowing, free-scoring front three.
+The word is that Chelsea will look to replicate Liverpool’s success by building a free-flowing, free-scoring front three at Stamford Bridge.
 Good luck to them, but Werner, Kai Havertz and Christian Pulisic – or Mason Mount, or Hakim Ziyech – will have to go some if they are to get anywhere close to the levels of Salah, Mane or Firmino, the latter of whom turned in a much-improved performance as Liverpool’s No.9.
+These are world-class players, proven performers who still have many more miles in the tank.

 And so the champions roll on.
-Not top of the league at this stage – that honour goes to neighbours Everton – but very much back in business, and picking up a valuable clean sheet thanks to Alisson Becker’s first penalty save for the club.
-Jorginho’s perfect record from the spot is gone.
+Not top of the league at this stage – that honour goes to neighbours Everton after two rounds of matches – but very much back in business, and picking up a valuable clean sheet thanks to Alisson Becker’s first penalty save for the club, which put an end to Jorginho's perfect record from the spot.

 I’ll say it again.
 Mané best player in the League.— Cesc Fàbregas Soler (@cesc4official) September 20, 2020